 To be honest, when I started reading this I went in with severely lowered expectations.
 Animal House is a classic and is one of my few favorite comedies that doesn’t feature the Marx Brothers, another group of outsiders who frequently thumbed their noses at the uptight establishment.
 And there are moments where I found myself liking what I was reading.
 But when I put down the script at the end, I had to wonder if my positive response was more due to the affection that I hold for the characters, because this screenplay has a lot of flaws.

 Giving credit where it’s due, the Simmonses do manage to approximate the voices of most of the characters.
 A line from Flounder, Boone or Otter usually reads like something they’d say.
 Of course, this could partially be attributed to the fact some of the characters’ lines and actions are just reprises of favorite bits from the first film.
 When Boone and Otter are at center field at the start of the climactic football game, they once again do their “Eric Stratton, damn glad to meet you”/”That was Eric Stratton.
 He was damn glad to meet you.” bit from the first film’s opening rush party scene.

 But this also leads us to the first of the script’s big failing – the pervasive feeling of familiarity.
-The Deltas trip to the honkytonk roadside bar is an obvious callback to the famous bar scene in the first film.
+The Deltas trip to a honkytonk roadside bar is an obvious callback to the famous bar scene in the first film.
 And having your heroes’ fortunes rest on the outcome of a football game is a cliche that dates back as far as the Marx Brother’s Horse Feathers and Harold Lloyd’s 1925 comedy The Freshman.
 One of Hughes’ Delta House scripts also centered on a football game and I have to wonder if Simmons partly pinched the idea from here.